preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/properties/categories/index.rst.txt

 .. image:: properties-categories-clickplus.png

-2. Type a Titel (Name) in any tenant language (click the flag to change language) and save.
+2. Type a Title (Name) in any tenant language (click the flag to change language) and save.

 .. image:: properties-categories-settings-new.png